1Q Fund Review: Pain makes a comeback

 The average fund focusing on large-cap growth stocks surged to a 7.5 percent return in January alone, for example.
 But as the quarter drew to a close, Facebook had its worst week in nearly six years on worries that a scandal about its privacy policies could scare away users and hurt its profits.

-By Tuesday's close, the average large-cap growth stock fund was clinging to a 1.4 percent return for the quarter.
+By the end of the quarter, the return for the average large-cap growth stock fund had trimmed to 2.3 percent.

 — Many bond funds lost money.

-Nearly three quarters of all taxable bond funds were down for the quarter, as of Tuesday's close.
+Nearly three quarters of all taxable bond funds were down for the quarter.

 Bond funds were hurt by some of the same worries that hit stocks in early February: that inflation is on the rise and the Federal Reserve may get more aggressive about raising interest rates to compensate.